 Blank A Move the source field to the data field.
-Add the source field to the data field.
-S Subtract the source field from the data field.
-5 + Subtract the source nero from the data field.
-0 Reset the data field to zero before adding the source field + to it.
-(Punch 12,0 for 0.)
-0 Reset the data field to zero before subtracting the source - field from it.
+Add the source field to the data field. s Subtract the source field from the data field. + Depart the data field to zone before adding the source field 0 + to it.
+(Punch 12,0 for 0.) - 0 Reset the data meid to zero before subtracting the source field from it.
 (Punch 11,0 for 0.)
-D Move the numeric portion of the single-character source field to the units position of the data field.
-The zone portion

-- field to the units position of the data field.
+- D Move the numeric portion of the single-character source field to the units position of the data field.
 The zone portions are undisturbed in both fields. - Y Move the zone portion of the single-character source field to the units position of the data field.
 The numeric portions are undisturbed in both fields.